-- 1. Council will work to ensure the long-term sustainability of the Township's "small halls" in recognition of their importance and role as signature cultural assets. - 2.
-Council will work with community partners to establish a clear sense of the role that the Township's "small halls" will play in the community, with a focus on maintaining their current social role as local gathering places while considering opportunities to develop under-utilized facilities into cultural or recreational nodes. - 3.
-Council may collaborate with Hall Board Chairs and other community partners towards developing a strategic plan with a long-term vision for the "small halls" system. - 4.
-Council will explore ways to maximize community benefit by integrating "small halls" into the recreation system and the Township's active transportation network. - 5.
+- 1. The Township will work to ensure the long-term sustainability of its "small halls" in recognition of their importance and role as signature cultural assets. - 2.
+The Township will work with community partners to establish a clear sense of the role that "small halls" will play in the community, with a focus on maintaining their current social role as local gathering places while considering opportunities to develop under-utilized facilities into cultural or recreational nodes. - 3.
+The Township may collaborate with Hall Board Chairs and other community partners towards developing a strategic plan with a long-term vision for the "small halls" system.

+- 4. The Township will explore ways to maximize community benefit by integrating "small halls" into the recreation system and the Township's active transportation network. - 5.
 Council may consider identifying "small halls" as cultural heritage resources, either informally or by formal designation, in recognition of their contextual heritage value.